 Privacy Policy

 Hi!
 We’re Tide.
 We put our Members at the heart of what we do.
 We want to build long-lasting relationships based on transparency and trust.
-Thus, we have developed this Privacy Policy to explain how we treat your data and privacy when you use our products and services or when you visit our website.
+This is why we have developed this Privacy Policy in which we explain how we will treat your personal if and when you use our products and services or when you visit our website.
 Our Privacy Policy is divided into the following sections:

 • Who we are